limey-bean/Bullhead_2025/README.md

 ## Human TCGA Scripts
 Contains
 1. Scripts to parse Human melanoma SNVs.
-2. Data files required to run the script.

 ## Viral and mitochondrial scripts
 Contains scripts to run